Genesiss Hospital Our Treatment Arrow icon pointing right

 Is stent placement necessary after RIRS?

 In some cases, a temporary stent is placed to ensure smooth urine flow.
-This is decided based on individual condition.
+The doctor decides this based on individual condition.

 Can kidney stones come back after RIRS?